AJGreaves/thehouseofmouse/README.md

 3. `git add` and `git commit` the new requirements and Procfile and then `git push` the project to GitHub.

 3. Create a new app on the [Heroku website](https://dashboard.heroku.com/apps) by clicking the "New" button in your dashboard.
-Give it a name and set the region to Europe.
+Give it a name and set the region to whichever is applicable for your location.

 4. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.